General Contractor

 What is a General Contractor?

 Usually, a general contractor is hired by the owner or the construction manager, who serves as a direct extension of the owner.
-General contractors then hire specialty tradesman or subcontractors to manage more specialized aspects of the project, like plumbing, concrete, and electrical work.
+General contractors then hire specialty tradesmen or subcontractors to manage more specialized aspects of the project, like plumbing, concrete, and electrical work.

-For large projects, the general contractor is most often a construction company, or a developer, who manages projects for numerous clients.
+For large projects, the general contractor is most often a construction company or a developer who manages projects for numerous clients.
 If the project is smaller, the general contractor can be an individual.
-In fact, for residential projects, the general contractor is often an experienced “Jack of all trades” who doesn’t just manage, but physically performs the task at hand him/herself.
+In fact, for residential projects, the general contractor is often an experienced “Jack of all trades” who doesn’t just manage but physically performs the task at hand him/herself.

 RELATED TERMS